Natural resources of the Republic of Ireland: Wildlife Act of 1976

-Forestry Act of 1988
+Forestry Act 1988

-The Forestry Act of 13 July 1988, made provisions for the enlargement of forestry in the state, and provided the establishment of a company – later named Coillte Teoranta – which was mandated with the management of state owned forests, and with providing grant aid to commercial and privately owned forest farming and planted woodland.
+The Forestry Act 1988, made provisions for the enlargement of forestry in the state, and provided the establishment of a company – later named Coillte – which was mandated with the management of state owned forests, and with providing grant aid to commercial and privately owned forest farming and planted woodland.
 It was amended on 15 August 2000.

-Sea Pollution Act of 1991
+Sea Pollution Act 1991

 Originally constituted on 11 August 1959, the Sea Pollution Act set out to prevent the pollution of the sea, gave effect to the International Convention for the Prevention of Pollution from Ships, and related matters.
 Also included was the maintenance of marine pollution, oil pollution, and waste water.

-Protection of the Environment Act of 2003
+Protection of the Environment Act 2003

-The Protection of the Environment act of 14 July 2003, provided for the execution of Directive 96/61/EC concerning integrated pollution prevention and control.
+The Protection of the Environment 2003 provided for the execution of Directive 96/61/EC concerning integrated pollution prevention and control.
 It also amended the Environmental Protection Agency Act of 1992 and the Waste Management Act of 1996 and the Litter Pollution Act 1997.
 It mainly sought to prevent water pollution and protect land and soil quality.

 Fisheries acts

-The Fishery (amendment) Act of 2002, sought to modify and extend the Fisheries (Amendment) Act of 1997; to confirm fees for certain fish culture and aquaculture licenses.
-A more detailed act followed in 2003, and sought to support the United Nations Convention on the Law of the Sea.
-This related to the conservation and management of fish stocks; licensing of sea-fishing boats, to amend the Foreshore Act of 1933, the Fisheries Acts 1959 to 2001 and the Merchant Shipping (Certification of Seamen) Act of 1979.
+The Fisheries (Amendment) Act 2001 sought to modify and extend the Fisheries (Amendment) Act 1997; to confirm fees for certain fish culture and aquaculture licenses.
+The Fisheries (Amendment) Act 2001 sought to support the United Nations Convention on the Law of the Sea.
+This related to the conservation and management of fish stocks; licensing of sea-fishing boats, to amend the Foreshore Act 1933, the Fisheries Acts 1959 to 2001 and the Merchant Shipping (Certification of Seamen) Act of 1979.